In today’s markets, investing in a high-quality basket of stocks has never been easier, especially for those just

 The fund has MER fees of 0.60% and pays out a monthly dividend that currently yields 5.22%.
 It has net assets of $728.8 million, which makes it one of the largest ETFs on our list.
 CDZ has a moderate risk profile.

 In 2019, it tracked the performance of the broader TSX Index (+19%) and it has outperformed the Canadian Dividend & Income equity category average over the past three, five and ten-year periods.
 Over the past 10 years it has averaged a compound annual return of 6.25%.

 The Aristocrat fund is a well-balanced ETF with only one sector (financials) accounting for more than 20% of holdings.
 Other than that, most sectors are in the 9-14% range.

 The Top 10 holdings are quite interesting and outside of the norm.

 They account for only 22.68% of holdings and no stock accounts for more than 2.6% of holdings.
-TransAlta Renewables (TSX:RNW), a Canadian renewable energy company, is the top holding, followed closely by Exchange Income Corp (TSX:EIF), neither of which make the top 10 in any of the other funds covered.
+TransAlta Renewables (TSX:RNW), a Canadian renewable energy company, is the top holding, followed closely by Transcontinental Inc (TSX:TCL.A) neither of which make the top 10 in any of the other funds covered.
 Likewise, the top banking stock is Canadian Imperial Bank of Commerce (TSX:CM) which is also a rarity.

 This ETF is a great option for investors looking for a wider variety of stocks, and those seeking to replicate the performance of the Canadian Dividend Aristocrats.